Water and Beyond session event “With knowledge and skills: water as the engine for economic development and jobs”

 Lastly, a parallel break out groups sessions was discussed on two key thematic issues and allowed reflection on water cooperation and role of water in education engagement.

-Event presentation will available soon at this link.
+Event presentation will be available soon at this link.